Backup Strategies for Wedding Photographers

 I also have several separate drives as additional backups specifically for my wedding and portrait RAW files and Lightroom catalog:

-• Portable 1TB SSDs (2) – these two small SSDs are kept physically separated, and I alternate them periodically as they are updated (with one of them of these staying inside, the other remaining in my car).
+- Portable 1TB SSDs (2) – these two small SSDs are kept physically separated, and I alternate them periodically as they are updated (with one of them of these staying inside, the other remaining in my car).
 They stay disconnected from the computer unless I'm running a backup, to guard against the possibility of a lightning strike, power surge, or some other calamity taking out all plugged-in devices.
 At no point are both of these drives connected to my computer simultaneously.
-Up until late 2023, I used a couple of small portable hard drives for this function, but switching over to portable SSDs sped up these backups dramatically, removing the pain-point of waiting for a few thousand images to be backed up before I can head off to bed after a long wedding!
+Up until late 2023, I used a couple of small portable hard drives for this function, which were fine.
+But switching over to portable SSDs was a quality-of-life improvement, speeding up these backups dramatically and removing the pain-point of waiting for a few thousand images to be backed up before I can head off to bed after a long wedding!

 Everyone has their own comfort level.
 But while two local backups in addition to a cloud backup is probably sufficient, it's prudent to be extra cautious, since these images are so absolutely priceless to our clients.